clrobert/dag/README.md

 - Adding a node through the CLI does not show up upon further iteration.
 - Adding a node after deleting a node, and then listing nodes results in memory error.
 - Usability does not do a deep traversal.
 Requirement: If a resource's dependency is unusable, that resource is now unusable.
+- It may be preferable to use a _list_ instead of a _vector_ as a primary data structure.

 Next:
 - Use smart pointers where appropriate.
-- Pass references instead of huge lists.
+- Pass references instead of huge containers.